BlueMescaline/MadDollTees/README.md

 #MadDollTees
- Thi is my first project built in CakePHP and it isn't complete yet.
+ Thi is my first project built in CakePHP.

+ Actually it is not finished yet, texts and images are only to illustrate.